lliurex/lliuwin/README.md

 LliuWin is the Windows LliureX Installer.
 LliuWin installs LliureX inside a file within a windows partition, and thus it does not require CD burning or dedicated partitions, yet the installation is a dual boot setup identical to a normal installation.

+For generating the system image simply run *./generate_lliuwin_img.sh [release]*

+For building the windows installer install msitools and wixl from ubuntu repositories and msi-packager as root from npm (*npm install -global msi-packager*)

+Then run *make* and *./generate_msi.sh*

 For more information see: https://github.com/hakuna-m/wubiuefi/wiki

 ## Compiling